Common Things to Expect When Visiting Malaysia (Travel)

 Getting to Know Malaysians

-In addition, Malaysia’s government is closely modelled with Westminster parliamentary system, a legacy of British rule.
-Malaysia also the only federal country in Southeast Asia.
-The head of the state is the king.
-[Source: Wikipedia]
+Malaysia’s government follows the Westminster parliamentary system, another legacy of British rule.
+It is also the only federal country in Southeast Asia.
+The king serves as the head of state.

 Malaysia Known For